knpuniversity/symfony2-rest/knpu/episode4/auth-api-problem.md

 Head to the `JWTTokenAuthenticator`.
 In `start()`, create a new `$apiProblem = new ApiProblem()`.
 Pass it a 401 status code with no `type`.

-The `details` key should tell the API client *any* other information about what went wrong.
+The `detail` key should tell the API client *any* other information about what went wrong.
 And check this out: when the `start()` method is called, it has an optional `$authException` argument.
 Most of the time, when Symfony calls `start()` its because an `AuthenticationException` has been thrown.
 And *this* class gives us some information